 *I have written this article knowing that information continues to emerge in the Port Lincoln case.
 I want to acknowledge this week’s statement by Melissa Little expressing the depth of love for her partner and children, and consequently the depth of her pain.
-This article is motivated by an interest in trying to build a better understanding of violence so that we can bring about change.
-It is not an easy topic to write about.
 Men really need to stop calling women crazy.
 By Harris O'MalleyJuly 9, 2014 Harris O’Malley is a dating coach who provides geek dating advice at his blog Paging Dr.

 NerdLove, the Dr. NerdLove podcast and The Good Men Project.
-Taylor Swift performs at Madison Square Garden, in New York.
 The bear in this video is a brilliant metaphor for rape, and it's hilariously done.
 Ignore a huge crisis, and maybe it will go away?

 So there's a big, stinking problem, and no one quite knows what to do about it, so everyone just kind of pretends it isn't happening.
 This magical button delivers Upworthy stories to you on Facebook: Remember just a couple of months ago how fraternities brazenly taunted parents of incoming freshman girls with signs encouraging them to drop off their daughters for "daycare" and to bring along some Plan B pills?
 Campus rape is a huge problem.
 She Warns Dad About The Boys At School, But Watch When He Drives Away.
 I'm Speechless.
 According to the World Health Organization, one in three women worldwide will experience physical or sexual violence in their lifetime, usually from a male partner.